Quick Legal Facts

 LSA-R.S.
 14:94.
 Illegal use of weapons or dangerous instrumentalities

 LSA-R.S.
 14:95.
 Illegal carrying of weapons

 LSA-R.S.
 14:95.1.
 Possession of firearm or carrying concealed weapon by a person convicted of certain felonies

 LSA-R.S.
 14:95.2.
 Carrying a firearm or dangerous weapon by a student or nonstudent on school property, at school-sponsored functions, or in a firearm-free zone

 LSA-R.S.
 14:95.10.
-Possession of a firearm or carrying of a concealed weapon by a person convicted of domestic abuse battery and certain offenses of battery of a dating partner
+Possession of a firearm or carrying of a concealed weapon by a person convicted of domestic abuse battery and certain offenses of the battery of a dating partner

 Restrictions on Sale or Transfer: